Kookaburra (Laughing Kookaburra) Australian Bird that Laughs Like a Human & Loves to Eat Snakes

 Baby Kookaburra Chick

-Instead of being forced out of the territories on reaching maturity, most young kookaburras stay and help their parents defend the family's territory and to rear and protect further offspring.
+Instead of being forced out on reaching maturity, most young kookaburras stay and help their parents defend the family's territory and to help raise and protect further offspring.

 The kookaburra population is estimated to be around 65 million birds.
 They are not considered an endangered species, but as with all Australian native animals, they are protected by strict laws.
 The population may, however, be in decline due to human impacts such as habitat destruction.